tteeoo/solitaire/README.md

   For example:

-  `m05`: attempts to move the card on top of the deck to the bottom of column `5`
+  `0 5`: attempts to move the card on top of the deck to the bottom of column `5`

-  `ma0`: attempts to move the card on top of the deck to its suit's pile
+  `a 0`: attempts to move the card on top of the deck to its suit's pile

 #### To draw a new card, simply press the enter key